 In our new series, Humans of Fundbox, we’re taking a look at some of the diverse and hardworking folks who make up our company.

-This month, we sat down with Gibson Holland, head of Sync Support in the San Francisco office.
+This month, we sat down with Gibson Holland, Sync Support Manager in the San Francisco office.
 Since joining the company in February 2018, Gibson has taken on a number of different roles, in a relentless quest to help improve the Fundbox customer experience by any means available, and some he had to invent.

 In a candid conversation with our head of internal communications, Tim Donovan, Gibson shares his enthusiasm for his unique role, for helping small business customers, and for bringing his authentic self to work.